 Any incoming first-year medical student at the University of Minnesota Medical School, Twin Cities campus, may apply.
 There are no prerequisites and all students who apply will be placed (depending on ROE site availability).

-- Student notification of placement: by summer 2019 (exact date TBD)
+- Student notification of placement: Will match on a rolling basis, all will be notified by July 2020 (exact date TBD)